Choosing Large Breast Implants

-In most cases, implants are considered ‘large’ when they are above 350 cc’s.
-However, most Specialist Plastic Surgeons have the view that ‘less is often more’ – and more likely to be long-lasting with fewer complications – in terms of choosing moderate or smaller-sized implants compared to super-sized breast implants.
-They also note that anything above 275 cc to 300 cc could be considered large for some individuals (and for an extremely petite person, even a 200 cc implant might be considered very large for their overall body proportion balance).
+In most cases, implants are considered ‘large’ when they are above 350 ccs.
+However, ‘less is often more’ when it comes to breast implants – and more likely to be long-lasting with fewer complications – in terms of choosing moderate or smaller-sized implants compared to super-sized breast implants.
+Anything above 275 cc to 300 cc could be considered large for some individuals (and for an extremely petite person, even a 200 cc implant might be considered very large for their overall body proportion balance).

 Motiva Breast Implants are available in a range of sizes to suit every breast – up to a very large 880cc breast implant.

 For some, going up one or two breast sizes may be aesthetically pleasing.
-Because breast augmentation is an extremely personal decision, there’s a reason behind this body enhancement.
 The common reasons for choosing larger breast implants are:

-- Advice from friends: Your friends may tell you to opt for bigger breasts because it’s aesthetically pleasing and more noticeable.
-While some of their opinions may matter, it’s you who will still decide regarding your desired breast profile.
+- Advice from friends: your friends might tell you to go for bigger breasts because it’s more noticeable.
+While some of their opinions may matter, it’s you who will still decide regarding your desired breast profile

 - Psychological reasons: If you are born with a small breast size, you may resort to options that can provide you with the ultimate cosmetic solution to your problem.
-Undergoing a body transformation can be an achievement for some patients and it’s a significant boost in their self-esteem.
+Undergoing a body transformation can be an achievement for some patients.

 - Chest size